Boen97/BackStore/notes/ry-git-tutorial/3-undoing-changes.md

 - when using `git revert`, remmber to sepecify the commit that want to undo-not the stable commit that you want to return to
 - think of this revert commit as saying `undo this commit` rather than `restore this revision`

+## Undo Uncommitted Changes

+support we have a `tracked and modified` change in `test1.txt` and `test2.txt`, and a new untracked file `test3.txt`

+- `git reset`
+  unstage all tracked files, but keep the modifys in your working directory

+- `git reset --hard`
+  update the modified tracked files to the most recent commit `--hard` is what actually updates the file

+- `git reset` only operates on the working directory and the staging area

+- `git clean -f` remove all untracked files

+> be careful with `git reset` and `git clean` both operate on the working directory
+> not on the committed snapshots, they `permanently undo changes`